carbon-language/carbon-lang/docs/design/generics/overview.md

 #### Type erasure

-Inside a generic function, the API of a type argument is [erased](terminology.md#type-erasure) except for the names defined in the facet type.
+Inside a generic function, the API of a facet argument is [erased](terminology.md#type-erasure) except for the names defined in the facet type.
 An equivalent model is to say an [archetype](terminology.md#archetype) is used for type checking and name lookup when the actual type is not known in that